starknet-io/SNIPs/SNIPS/snip-6.md

 ## Backwards Compatibility

-Currently there are multiple accounts using `bool` as the `is_valid_signature` return value.
+Currently, multiple accounts are using `bool` as the `is_valid_signature` return value.
 While in the future we expect that most of the accounts will migrate to this standard, in the meantime, we recommend dapps and protocols using this feature to check for both `true` or `'VALID'`.

 ## Copyright